NVIDIA to Purchase Arm in Record-Busting Deal - The Mac Observer

 Concerns Raised About Purchase

 However, not everyone was happy with the deal.
-Techcrunch reported that Arm Hermann co-founder Hauser has lauched a ‘Save Arm’ campaign.
+Techcrunch reported that Arm co-founder Hermann Hauser has lauched a ‘Save Arm’ campaign.
 Indeed, he has written an open letter to UK Prime Minister Boris Johnson in which he described himself as “extremely concerned” by the sale.
 He proposed that “the natural alternative to an Arm sale to Nvidia is to take Arm public on the London Stock Exchange and make it a British owned company again with a Golden Share for national economic security.”